 Your centrepiece is the heart of your table, so it pays to prep early.
-For chef Justine Schofield, knowing how much space you have is key.
+For Justine, knowing how much space you have is key.
 “Lay your table and do a trial run,” she says.
-“I like to use different-shaped mason glasses (all quite small) and fill them with native flowers and foliage.”
+As for Justine’s go-to Christmas table centrepiece?
+“I like to use different-shaped glasses and fill them with native flowers and foliage,” she says.

 6. Prep your linen

-“I love the opulence of table linen and fabric napkins at Christmas time,” says HB’s Imogene.
+“I love the opulence of table linen and fabric napkins at Christmas time,” says interior stylist and former Home Beautiful creative director, Imogene Abady.
 “Once I’ve confirmed the number of guests, I make sure I have my tablecloths and napkins laundered so they’re pressed and ready for the big day.”